-Dr LA Balona (Director, South African Astronomical Observatory)
+Dr LA Balona (Honorary Researcher, South African Astronomical Observatory)

-Dr E Olivier (Astronomer, South African Astronomical Observatory)
+Dr Peter Martinez (Astronomer, South African Astronomical Observatory)

 Research interests and activities:

-An 8-day workshop on Convection in Stars was organised by Dr Frescura and Dr Engelbrecht, with much assistance from Prof Medupe and Dr Olivier (see the list of associate researchers above) and hosted in Council Chambers at UJ during the first two weeks of January 2011.
-The workshop turned out as a master class in the theory of convection and turbulence in stellar plasmas, thanks to the remarkable series of lectures prepared and delivered by uncontested luminaries in the field of stellar convection: Emeritus Professor Douglas Gough (University of Cambridge), Professor Vittorio Canuto (Columbia University and NASA Goddard Institute of Space Studies), Professor Jørgen Christensen-Dalsgaard (Århus University, Denmark) and Dr Günter Houdek (Institute for Astronomy, University of Vienna).
+An 8-day workshop on Convection in Stars was organised by Dr Frescura and Dr Engelbrecht, with much assistance from Prof RT Medupe (NWU) and Dr E Olivier (SAAO) and hosted in Council Chambers at UJ during the first two weeks of January 2011.
+The workshop turned into a master class in the theory of convection and turbulence in stellar plasmas, thanks to the remarkable series of lectures prepared and delivered by uncontested luminaries in the field of stellar convection: Emeritus Professor Douglas Gough (University of Cambridge), Professor Vittorio Canuto (Columbia University and NASA Goddard Institute of Space Studies), Professor Jørgen Christensen-Dalsgaard (Århus University, Denmark) and Dr Günter Houdek (Institute for Astronomy, University of Vienna).
 The workshop drew 31 participants of whom 16 were students.
 The workshop received funding from the National Institute for Theoretical Physics (NITheP) and from WITS.
 The group’s current work on Reynolds Stress Methodology (RSM) as an approach for more accurate modeling of convective energy transfer in stars is a direct result of this workshop.
 Mr SL Moonsamy, a PhD student in the group, will be joining a development workshop of the MESA (Modules for Experiments in Stellar Astrophysics) collaboration at the University of California at Berkeley late in 2013, specifically to contribute his work on RSM.